AgonConsole8/agon-vdp/README.md

 # agon-vdp

-Part of the official firmware for the [Agon Console8](https://www.heber.co.uk/agon-console8)
+Part of the official Agon Platform organisation firmware for all Agon computers.

-This firmware is intended for use on all Agon Light hardware.
-It is primarily developed and tested on the Agon Console8, but is also tested on the Olimex Agon Light 2 and is fully compatible with all Agon Light compatible computers.
+This firmware is intended for use on any Agon Light compatible computer.

-This version of agon-vdp may differ from the [Quark firmware](https://github.com/breakintoprogram/agon-vdp) and contain some extensions.
-Software written for the Quark firmware should be fully compatible with this version.
+The Agon Platform firmware is a fork from the original [official Quark firmware](https://github.com/breakintoprogram/agon-vdp) for the Agon Light.
+It contains many extensions and bug fixes.
+Software written to run on Quark firmware should be fully compatible with Agon Platform releases.

 ### What is the Agon

 Agon is a modern, fully open-source, 8-bit microcomputer and microcontroller in one small, low-cost board.
 As a computer, it is a standalone device that requires no host PC: it puts out its own video (VGA), audio (2 identical mono channels), accepts a PS/2 keyboard and has its own mass-storage in the form of a µSD card.
-The Agon Console8 adds to this a second PS/2 port for attaching a keyboard, and two Atari-style joystick ports.
+The [Agon Console8](https://www.heber.co.uk/agon-console8) adds to this a second PS/2 port for attaching a keyboard, and two Atari-style joystick ports.

 https://www.thebyteattic.com/p/agon.html